Working on the cookbook & recipes cover design, but have no idea where to start?

 Celebrity cookbook cover

-As the name suggests, this cookbook cover design idea is not exclusively about what is cooking, but rather who is.
+As the name suggests, this culinary book design idea is not exclusively about what is cooking, but rather who is.
 In this case, the unique selling point of the cookbook switches to the celebrity behind it.
 Is it a movie star, a well-known chef, or an industry expert?
 Let’s find out.

 - Obviously, the front cover will feature the celebrity in question, so most probably, you’re going to go with a photo design.
 An excellent trick is to use green, orange, and yellow pastel shades since they tend to stir up a hunger.
 Besides, these colors are among the most popular in kitchen interior design.
 We want your cookbook and recipes cover design to look realistic, remember?
 So why not try to transfer the reader into a familiar environment?